About Neurodiversity

 Symptoms may include:

-Difficulty concentrating and attention to detail.
+Difficulty concentrating and attention to detail

-Starting new tasks before finishing old ones.
+Starting new tasks before finishing old ones

-Difficulty with organisational skills.
+Difficulty with organisational skills

-Difficulty focusing or prioritising.
+Difficulty focusing or prioritising

-Continually losing or misplacing things.
+Continually losing or misplacing things

-Impulsiveness - acting without thinking.
+Impulsiveness - acting without thinking

-Restlessness and edginess.
+Restlessness and edginess

-Becoming easily irritated and/or impatient, and;
+Becoming easily irritated and/or impatient

-Difficulty dealing with stress.
+Difficulty dealing with stress

 NHS link: ADHD: Attention Deficit Hyperactivity Disorder, or ADD: Attention Deficit Disorder